weaviate/weaviate-io/developers/weaviate/configuration/monitoring.md

 You can start up a full-setup including monitoring and dashboards with a single command.
 In this setup the following components are used:

-* Docker-compose is used to provide a fully-configured setup that can be started with a single command.
+* Docker Compose is used to provide a fully-configured setup that can be started with a single command.
 * Weaviate is configured to expose Prometheus metrics as outlined in the section above.